Aquablation Has Come to Austin

 What are the steps to Aquablation Therapy?

 Every prostate is unique in size and shape.
-Aquablation therapy enables our surgeons, Dr. Tsai and Dr. Shaw to customize your procedure to your specific anatomy.
+Aquablation therapy enables surgeon, Dr. Shaw, to customize the procedure to your specific anatomy.
 Aquablation therapy integrates ultrasound imaging with the camera, called a cystoscope, to see the entire prostate in real time, which allows a tailor-made map and plan to treat your unique prostate gland.
 During this process, we are able to avoid removing parts of the prostate that can cause irreversible side effects such as erectile dysfunction (ED), ejaculatory dysfunction, and incontinence.

 After a surgical map of the prostate has been created, a robotically-controlled, heat-free waterjet then begins to remove the prostate tissue that was outlined from the map.
 Robotic technology minimizes human error and ensures precision.